bushrat011899/bushrat011899.github.io/README.md

 ### I'm Worried About Easy Anti Cheat, Is This Cheating?

-In my opinion, absolutely not.
+In our opinion, absolutely not.
 This application runs exclusively in the browser, and only has read access to a single file, which Hunt typically doesn't even use during gameplay.
 Below are some other methods which are more invasive which have not been labelled as cheating by EAC:

 * [Hunt Stats](https://huntstats.net/)
 * [Manual Checking](https://steamcommunity.com/sharedfiles/filedetails/?id=2747318131)